futurice/symptomradar/README.md

 The project is currently divided into three parts:

-- Backend, which that takes care of collecting and storing survey answers with a stong care for privacy and security
+- Backend, which takes care of collecting and storing survey responses with strong care for privacy and security
 - Frontend main app, the main pages of [Oiretutka.fi](https://www.oiretutka.fi)
 - Frontend embed, [the survey form embedded in Helsingin Sanomat](https://www.hs.fi/kotimaa/art-2000006455647.html) and other participating publications